edisonchy/Marketplace-AI/README.md

 # Carousell AI

 Carousell AI is an automation agent built to interact with the Carousell platform.
 It uses AI and a real browser profile to automate responses and customer interactions.
+It tracks user payments through email forwarding and a webhook via FastAPI.
+The purpose is to automate the entire checkout process for a product using AI.

 ## Features

-- AI-generated responses using Groq and LangChain
+- AI-generated responses using Groq
 - Intent classification and validity checks
 - Multi-language support with detection
 - Handles response types: BUY, ASK, PAID, OTHER
 - Uses Patchright to load Edge browser with real user profile
+- Tracks payment via webhook and email parsing
-- Configurable via `.env`
+- Configurable via .env

 ## Setup